FranciscoMCG/shoppingfy/README.md

 - TypeScript.
 I'm used to have a separate file `d.ts` for all types. eg. for `Button.tsx` I would have `Button.d.ts`
 - Alert.
 I would have built a good looking modal to handle the Check Out.
 - State.
 I would have thought better about the naming convention and the shape of those objects.
 Ideally I would have store more data than just the quantity and total price
+- Currency.
+I should have handled the currency dynamically with the data I got from the api
 - A11y.
 Not built with A11y in mind
 - Responsiveness.
 Built only with basic responsiveness for large mobile and desktop